-As a member of a community council in the south-west of Edinburgh (UK), I have tried over many years to get graffiti removed and also to get local police to investigate.
+As a former member of a community council in the south-west of Edinburgh (UK), I have tried over many years to get graffiti removed and also to get local police to investigate.
 This has not always proved successful.

 The local council will remove graffiti from their property and I’ve had some success with Openreach and Network Rail.
 Until February 2016, I had cooperation from Virgin Media’s Cabinet and Plant Maintenance department in Birmingham.
 They would remove graffiti, mainly by repainting the cabinets in their corporate colour (grey; often the cabinets had previously been painted green).